Safer Trucks Would Mean Fewer South Carolina Truck Accidents

 When tractor-trailers compete with smaller passenger vehicles on South Carolina roads, the results can be deadly.
-The combination of excess size, speed, and industry-wide poor safety practices have long been known to lead to deadly crashes.
+The combination of excess size, speed, and industry-wide poor safety practices have long been known to lead to deadly truck accidents.

 Fatalities attributed to collisions with large trucks have been climbing steadily in recent years, with more than 4,300 people dying in these crashes in 2016, according to Consumer Reports.
 This marks a 5.4 percent increase compared to the year before, per the most recent figures from the National Highway Traffic Safety Administration.